flerlagekr/Utilities/README.md

 # Twitter Feed Embedder
 Simple html page that will load a Twitter feed in a way that is embeddable via simple URL (useful for Tableau).

-Simply host this html file on a public web server.
-You can then pass a single parameter, profile, to the URL containing the profile of the feed you wish to embed (without the @).
+Pass a single parameter, profile, to the URL containing the profile of the feed you wish to embed (without the @).
 For example: https://flerlageapps.com/twitterfeed.html?profile=flerlagekr.
 Note: The embed code is responsive so it should resize based on the window.

 # Hex Color Embedder
 Simple html page that will embed a set of hex color codes using coolors.com.
 This is done in a way that is embeddable via simple URL (useful for Tableau).

-Simply host this html file on a public web server.
-You can then pass one parameter which inludes a dash-separated list of hex color codes.
+Pass one parameter which inludes a dash-separated list of hex color codes.
 For example: https://flerlageapps.com/color.html?codes=3b0102-762b2c-b6443f-c67d58-f5d6b1-fff8dc